ibm-cloud-docs/cis/cis-cli-plugin.md

 ### `ibmcloud cis alert-policy firewall-events-alert-create`
 {: #firewall-events-alert}

 Create an alert policy about spikes in firewall events.
 Firewall events alerts use a [z-score](https://en.wikipedia.org/wiki/Standard_score) calculation over the last six hours and five-minute buckets of events.
-An alert is triggered whenever the z-score is above 3.5 (the threshold).
+An alert is triggered whenever the z-score is above the threshold of 3.5.
 You will not receive duplicate alerts within the same two-hour time frame.

 ```sh
 ibmcloud cis alert-policy firewall-events-alert-create --name NAME (--emails EMAILS | --webhooks WEBHOOKS) --enabled (true | false) --domains DOMAINS [--services SERVICES] [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]